 And I should see "This is my first post"

-The Scenario described above looks and reads like English, but is it actually a grammar that can be transformed to call software code.
+The Scenario described above looks and reads like English, but it is actually a grammar that can be transformed to call software code.
 For example, and_i_follow is a function, and “new post” is a variable.
-Once the greater team agrees on the text, a programmer can use a tool called cucumber to transform the near-english text into stub functions, like these examples of real ruby code:
+Once the greater team agrees on the text, a programmer can use a tool called Cucumber to transform the near-English text into stub functions, like these examples of real ruby code:

 when("I fill in {string} with {string}") do |field, value|